Polishing Ohio Flint into Gemstones

 We began by sorting through our rough and breaking or discarding pieces that would not tumble into nice shapes or had voids that would trap grit.
 We then loaded about three pounds of flint pieces into a rotary tumbler barrel with enough large ceramic cylinders to bring the tumbler barrel up to operating capacity.

 More brecciated flint in a wide range of colors.
-This is the gray-cream-red range so common in the Flint Ridge material.
+This is the gray-cream-red range that is common in material from Flint Ridge.

 Medium and Fine Grind